GCP: Guarded Collaborative Perception with Spatial-Temporal Aware Malicious Agent Detection: Experiments

-\textbf{Effect of the frame cache length and KF interpolation times.} We analyze two key hyperparameters in \texttt{GCP}: the maximum cached frame length ($K$) and the maximum allowed consecutive KF interpolation times ($L$).
-As shown in Fig. \ref{fig:cached_frames}, moderate values for both parameters generally yield better performance across different attack modes.
-The optimal value for cache size $K$ is consistently around $K=5$.
-Under BAC attack, S-mode performance peaks at $K=5$ with AP@0.5 of 76.87\%, while smaller ($K=3$, 73.92\%) and larger ($K=7$, 73.48\%) sizes degrade performance.
-This suggests a moderate cache balances sufficient temporal context and avoids noise from distant frames.
-For consecutive KF interpolation times $L$, optimal performance is typically achieved at $L=3$ or $L=4$.
-For BIM attacks, S-mode AP@0.5 reaches 77.42\% when$L=3$, dropping to 73.09\% when $L$ increases to 5.
-This indicates that while KF interpolation aids temporal consistency, excessive consecutive interpolation may introduce cumulative errors, affecting detection accuracy.
+\textbf{Ablation on Hyper-Parameters.} We analyze the frame cache length ($K$) and consecutive KF interpolation times ($L$).
+As shown in Fig. \ref{fig:cached_frames}, moderate values yield optimal performance.
+The cache size peaks around $K=5$ (AP@0.5 of 76.87\% under BAC S-mode), balancing context and noise.
+For interpolation times, performance is optimal at $L=3$ (77.42\% AP@0.5 for BIM), as excessive interpolation may introduce cumulative errors.

-\textbf{Quantitative analysis of attack and defense speeds.} As shown in Table \ref{tab:attack_latency}, we analyze computation speeds across different attack and defense methods.
-For attacks, the reported FPS values represent single-iteration performance.
-With 3-5 iterations typically sufficient for effective attacks, all methods can enable real-time attacks in low frame rate scenarios (10-15 FPS).
-Our BAC attack shows slightly lower speed than PGD (22.4 vs 25.3 FPS) due to mask generation but maintains efficiency through a low-frequency mask update strategy (0.5 FPS).
-On the defense side, while baseline methods MADE and ROBOSAC show higher speeds against BAC attack (82.8 and 44.6 FPS), this actually indicates that their detection mechanisms are bypassed.
-In contrast, our \texttt{GCP} maintains robust defense speeds (30.2-47.6 FPS) with only 3.88\% performance degradation under BAC attack.
-These results validate that both our attack and defense methods meet the real-time requirements for practical deployment, demonstrating the potential for seamless integration into existing CP systems without compromising efficiency.